emeks-studio/rescript-react-restate/README.md

   | LogIncrement
   | LogDecrement

-// Because of implementation details related on how we clean up the side effects, we need to provide a way to identify each the deferred action.
-In other words, deferred actions must have a unique identifier. module DeferredAction: Restate.HasDeferredAction with type t = deferredAction = {
+// Because of implementation details related on how we clean up the side effects, we need to provide a way to identify each deferred action.
+In other words, deferred actions, must have a unique identifier. module DeferredAction: Restate.HasDeferredAction with type t = deferredAction = {
   type t = deferredAction
   let variantId = action =>